renderback/renderback/docs/site-configuration.md

 ### Routes

 A site has a set of routes.
-They are tried sequentially, in order they are defined in the configuration.
+They are tried sequentially, in the order they are defined in the configuration.
+The first one that matches is served.

 The following types of routes are supported:

-* `Asset` - static content, served from files in the app distribution dir
+* `Asset` - static content, served from the files in the app distribution dir
 * `AssetProxy` - static content, served by proxying from another HTTP (vs serving from the app distribution dir)
-* `Page` - the application page (html): rendered in the headless browser
+* `Page` - an application page (html): rendered in the headless browser
-* `PageProxy` - same as `Page`, but the page source (initial HTML) is requested from another HTTP server
+* `PageProxy` - same as `Page`, but the page source (initial html) is requested from another HTTP server
 * `Static` - static content (specified directly in the configuration)
 * `Proxy` - the requests will be proxied to another HTTP server (including the request method, headers, body, etc)